banj-oe/IRLStreamingforFreeorCheap/README.md

 ## IRL Pro with Free SRT direct to OBS

-We're going to use SRT (Secure Reliable Transmission) to get the stream into OBS, so pick a port.
+We're going to use SRT (Secure Reliable Transport) to get the stream into OBS, so pick a port.
 We will use port 4000 for this example and SRT uses udp.

 Go to Settings>Connections and add a connection like this:
     URL srt://IP_ADDRESS:4000 with default other settings